iron-fish/website/docs/whitepaper/6_transaction.md

 The proof validates that:

-1. $$g_d$$ for the recipient is not of small order and that the ephemeral public key was computed as:
+1. $$g_d$$ for the recipient is not of small order and the ephemeral public key was computed as:
    $$epk = g_d * esk$$
 2. That the value commitment (**cm**) is properly computed as a Pedersen commitment of:
    $$cm = pedersenHash(v, g_d, pk_d) + rcm * G_{noteCommitmentRandomness}$$